I just wanted to give you guys a quick update on this trade… as I had promised!

 Second, I also scrolled back and noticed that there’s a huge head and shoulders formation forming on the daily chart of EUR/JPY and that price is about to retest the neckline.

 So for now, I’m going to sit back and wait for the results of the ECB statement.
-If I get candlestick confirmation that the 105.00 handle and the neckline support is holding, I will buy at market, putting my stop just below the neckline.
+If I get candlestick confirmation that the 105.00 handle and the neckline support are holding, I will buy at the market, putting my stop just below the neckline.

 On the other hand, if we see a bearish marubozu candle close below the neckline, it could potentially to a multi-hundred pip drop, which is more than enough for me to join the short bandwagon!